wuyingki/WorkBetter/README.md

 Also explain about the GitHub repository was added to the workflow when the application is created in Wercker.

+* Go to the Wercker WorkBeter application

 ![](images/2.png)

 ### **Step 3**: Walkthrough the WorkBetter workflow

 A Workflow in Wercker is how the automation of pipelines are managed.
 You can interconnect multiple pipelines together to forma workflow.
-A pipeline can trigger by a GitHub push or by the previous pipeline.
+A pipeline can be triggered by a GitHub push or by the previous pipeline.

+* Go to the Wercker Workflow page

 Explain each pipleine in the workflow: